BCNH History, Ethos & Objectives

 - Our main objective is to provide top quality nutrition education, based on the latest discoveries and developments in the field, to help facilitate the integration of Nutritional Therapy into orthodox medicine.

-- We also aim to teach nutritional therapy as an evidence-based subject, rather than an ‘alternative’ medicine and we strive to provide top quality teaching and a rewarding experience for all our students.
+- We also aim to teach nutritional therapy as an evidence-based subject, rather than an ‘alternative’ medicine and we strive to provide top quality teaching and a rewarding experience for all our students (we will support you every step of the way).

 - Our objective is also to help students develop intellectual and clinical skills, in preparation for independent clinical practice.
 We also offer on-going clinical support to our graduates.